terrancehah/ShareSaji/docs/INDEX.md

 ---

-**Ready to build ShareSaji?
+**Ready to build MalaChilli?
 Start with [Project Timeline](06-project-timeline-sprints.md)!** 🚀

 ---

-*This documentation was created on 2025-09-30 and represents the complete project specification for ShareSaji MVP.
+*This documentation was created on 2025-09-30 and represents the complete project specification for MalaChilli MVP.
 All documents are living documents and may be updated as the project evolves.*